hsaturn/TinyConsole/README.md

+# NOTE : Unit tests fails, but this lib is ok
+The failed test does not impact the library.
+The TinyString class is not yet used (the one that fails).

 # TinyConsole
 This library allows to communicate with an Arduino or an ESP through terminal  applications such as Minicomm or Mobaxterm.
 It supports a subset of ansi escape sequence and is able to distinguish between the Serial Monitor of Arduino IDE and a ansi terminal.